 I’d always thought, and I know he did too, that we would run the little shop together someday.
 The reality was different.
 I found myself growing afraid of going down to the shop for fear I would be stuck there, and not know how to deal with things.
 Not know the policies.
 And it was true.
 I didn’t know what to do and not do, and it seemed I was always doing something wrong.
 But it wasn’t because there were too many rules, it was because there weren’t enough.
 There was no boundary between him and his customers like I had grown accustomed to working retail and food service.
 Hubby was eternally patient with me, but I withdrew.

-He thought I was unhappy, but really I was just struggling to find where I fit in our new lifestyle.
-So I helped with the taxes, the websites and documents, while he did the shop keeping and most of the paperwork.
-It still felt uneven, and honestly I had guilt for not automatically falling in love with it.
-He worried that I was really hating it.
+He thought I was unhappy, but really I was really just struggling to find where I fit into our new lifestyle.
+So I helped with the taxes, the websites, and documents, while he did the shopkeeping and most of the paperwork.
+It still felt uneven, and honestly, I had guilt for not automatically falling in love with it.
+He worried that I really hated it.
 I was still working at the school as a lunch lady, and the feet were still an issue.
 I knew I couldn’t do this kind of work forever.
 I needed something that I could do an be good at.
 Hubs and I would one day get to where a regular job would be impossible.
 I needed to be able to care for him when the time came, and I needed to be able to support myself as well.

 One weekend I had all day to myself, and I just sat and thought.
 Like all day.
 I had always written, why not try to do it for a living?
 Well, because I sucked.
 I had no education, no training, and while the ideas were there, I spun my wheels more often than not, starting things that never got finished.
 I didn’t know anything about the world of publication, or the world of writing for that matter.
 What would it take to succeed?